 About fine arts

 Fine art is creating visual art.
-“Visual art is considered and created primarily for aesthetic and intellectual purposes and judged for its beauty and meaningfulness, specifically, painting, sculpture, drawing, watercolor, graphics, and architecture.”
-In that sense, there are conceptual differences between the fine arts and the applied arts.
-As originally conceived, and as understood for much of the modern era, perceived aesthetic qualities required a refined judgment usually called having good taste, which differentiated fine art from popular art and entertainment.
+“Visual art is created primarily for aesthetic and intellectual purposes and judged for its beauty and meaningfulness, specifically, painting, sculpture, drawing, graphics, and architecture.”
+In that sense, there are conceptual differences between fine art and the applied art.
+As originally conceived, and understood for much of the modern era, perceived aesthetic qualities required a refined judgment usually called having good taste, which differentiated fine art from popular art and entertainment.